Skip to main content

 OAuth as the OpenID Provider

-Before Creators can use the OpenID provider to log in, you must set up your OpenID provider account in order to obtain the OAuth 2.0 credentials: clientid, Client Secret, Realm; set a redirect URL (Return URL); and optionally, customize the branding information that creators will see on the user-consent screen.
+Before Creators can use the OpenID provider to log in, you must set up your OpenID provider account to integrate with Qrvey.

 Postgres Configuration (AWS)